 How to Grow Red Rubin Basil Plants

 Red basil plants add beauty and interest to the garden.
 Plant red basil in containers or tuck a few in a bed along with other annuals.
 The plant is ornamental and the leaves can be used for cooking or to make flavored vinegars.
-The flavor is a bit more pungent than other types of basil, so use it sparingly.
+The flavor is a bit more pungent than other types of basil, so

 Red Rubin basil is easy to grow from seed after all danger of frost has passed in spring, or plant seeds indoors six to eight weeks ahead of time.
 Alternatively, propagate Red Rubin basil by taking stem cuttings from an existing plant.